docker-archive/dcus-hol-2017/docker-networking/README.md

 The replies above show that the Docker host can ping the container over the **bridge** network.
 But, we can also verify the container can connect to the outside world too.
 Lets log into the container, install the `ping` program, and then ping `www.docker.com`.

 First, we need to get the ID of the container started in the previous step.
-You can run `docker ps` to get that.
+You can run `docker ps` on **node0-a** to get that.

 ```
 $ docker ps